hyamamoto/gentoo-bento/README.md

 ### Check USE flags

 USE flags have been customized for each basebox.
-Hit this command to see what you have in your box.
+Hit this command to see what you already have in your box.

 > cat /etc/portage/package.use/*